dotnet/EntityFramework.Docs/entity-framework/ef6/fundamentals/configuring/dependency-resolution.md

 **Object returned**: An EF spatial provider that adds support to the basic EF provider for geography and geometry spatial types.

-**Key**: DbSptialServices is asked for in two ways.
+**Key**: DbSpatialServices is asked for in two ways.
 First, provider-specific spatial services are requested using a DbProviderInfo object (which contains invariant name and manifest token) as the key.
 Second, DbSpatialServices can be asked for with no key.
 This is used to resolve the "global spatial provider" which is used when creating stand-alone DbGeography or DbGeometry types.

 >[!NOTE]
 > For more details on provider-related services in EF6 see the [EF6 provider model](xref:ef6/fundamentals/providers/provider-model) section.